 Functionality Emulator Simulator What it mimics ?
 Mobile device software Mobile device hardware Mobile operating system Internal behavior of the device.
 It does not mimic hardware.
 How to get it ?
 It is generally provided by the device manufacturer.
 It is generally provided by the device manufacturer or some other company.
+It is written in high-level language.
 Internal structure It is written in machine-level assembly language.
-It is written in high-level language.
 Debugging It is more suitable for debugging.
 It is not suitable for debugging purpose.
+Faster than emulators.
 Performance Emulators are really slow.
 Emulating the actual hardware usually makes the software run slower than it would natively.
-Faster than emulators.
 Example Google's Android SDK Apple's iOS Simulator